 Details on software upgrading can be found on the mesh website (http://diskstation/wordpress on the mesh).
-We recommend upgrading to the latest version of AREDN (v3.16.1 as at December 2017) in order to maximise mesh performance.
+We recommend upgrading to the latest version of AREDN (v 220.127.116.11 as at May 2019) in order to maximise mesh performance.

-If you want assistance with upgrading contact either Ted (ZL2TB) or Malcolm ZL2UDF.
+If you want assistance with upgrading contact Ted (ZL2TB).

 There are a number of affordable and compatible devices that will work with AREDN.
 Contact Ted (ZL2TB) for suggestions.